Rachapon23/Computer-Graphic/README.md

 This project made by modified some code in default source code

-for more detail, can see in document directory in this repository (document only available in thai)
+for more detail, can see in "Document" directory in this repository (document only available in thai)